ASD-ADF/ASD_Task_3/README.md

 ### list.h
-Create ADT of single linked list
+Create ADT of double linked list
 * define a function and a procedure to allocate and deallocate an element list
   * `function allocate(in: x : infotype) : address`
   * `procedure deallocate( i/o: P : address )`